irakozetony/learning-log/readme.md

 ## License

-This project is licensed under the [BSD] Licensesee the LICENSE.md file for details
+This project is licensed under the [BSD] License

 ## Acknowledgments